johncollins/fastimputer/README.md

 fastimputer
 ===========

-A really fast imputation library
+A really fast imputation and analysis package for R